Field Guide to the R Mixed Model Wilderness

 Mixed, hierarchical or multilevel models provide the advantage of being able to estimate the variance of random variables and model correlations within the grouping structure of random variables.
 Instead of looking at a variable as a collection of specific levels to estimate, random effects view variables as being a random draw from a probability distribution.

 The decision of how to designate a variable as random or fixed depends on (1) your experimental aims with regard to inference and (2) your data structure.
 1 There is a philosophical consider and practical consideration.
 The philosophical approach is that random variable represents a small sample of a population you want to make inference on.
 The practical consideration is that when there are few sample levels, the random estimation procedure is not very reliable for those conditions.
 Ben Bolker has an excellent summary that we strongly recommend that you read to learn more about this.
-Below is an excerpt from that on the consequences of too few levels to estimate a random effect:
+Below is an excerpt from that on the consequences of having too few levels to estimate a random effect well:

 1 This animation show how accounting for grouping structure as random effects can impact the results of a linear model.